-When reporting to the auditorium, students should leave book bags in the classrooms they are vacating.
+When reporting to the auditorium, students should leave book bags in designated areas.

 BUSES

 Many school districts provide transportation to Villa Maria Academy.
 All Villa Maria Academy students are expected to be respectful to the driver and to fellow passengers and to adhere to the directives of the bus driver and the sponsoring district.
 Students whose behavior is deemed inappropriate and/or dangerous may lose their bus privileges.
 Appropriate disciplinary action will be taken.
 NOTE: Due to insurance regulations, no student may ride the bus of another school district.